yash9111/questdb.io/docs/reference/api/ilp/overview.md

 :::tip

-Whilst we offer this function for flexibility, we recommend that users try to minimise structural changes to maintain operational simplicity.
+Whilst we offer this function for flexibility, we recommend that users try to minimize structural changes to maintain operational simplicity.

 :::